 To verify the practical usefulness of WorldPack beyond simulator environments such as Minecraft, we conducted experiments using real-world data.
-Specifically, we evaluated our method on the RECON dataset~\citep{shah2021rapid}, one of the commonly used datasets in prior video-generation world model studies~\citep{shah2022gnm, sridhar2024nomad, bar2024navigationworldmodels}.

-In our experiments, we used the first 20 frames as context and generated the subsequent frames.
+Specifically, using NWM~\citep{bar2024navigationworldmodels} as the base model, we evaluated our method on the RECON dataset~\citep{shah2021rapid}, one of the most commonly used datasets in prior video-generation world-model studies~\citep{shah2022gnm, sridhar2024nomad, bar2024navigationworldmodels}.
+In our experiments, we used the first 80 frames as context and generated the subsequent frames.
 The quantitative results are shown in \autoref{tab:multi_real}.
 These results demonstrate that WorldPack achieves strong generative performance even on real-world data, confirming its effectiveness beyond simulated environments.